What This Post Isn't↑§

 This argument usually relies on over-extrapolating like, "the DIY miner doesn't care where the electricity comes from, just that it's passive income--This contributes to the societal mindset of waste that is killing out planet" & is almost always a bad faith argument because it makes no fucking sense.

-Needless to say, complaining about the industrial revolution making it impossible for the consumer to know their supply chains isn't really a GPU-specific thing.
-But I digress.
+Needless to say, complaining about the industrial revolution making it impossible for the consumer to know their supply chains isn't really a GPU-specific thing, but whatever.

 Once again, the low-hanging fruit: